 MSFS Leadership Requirement

-- Completion of a Leadership Self Assessment prior to or during MSFS Orientation
+- One Leadership Self Assessment prior to (or during) MSFS First-year Orientation

-- Completion of 2 Leadership Statements (submitted at the beginning and end of program)
+- Two (2) Leadership Statements submitted at the beginning and end of the program

-The overall Leadership Requirement is composed of three broad segments – self knowledge, observation and reflection on the leadership of others, and practical demonstrations of leadership.
+The overall Leadership Requirement is composed of two segments – written self-reflection on leadership and practical demonstrations of leadership.

-Students are required to complete a designated self-assessment test prior to MSFS orientation.
-The assessment itself varies depending on the year, but culminates in a workshop led by the SFS Career Center during Orientation.
-Students have the option to follow-up in a 1:1 session with the Career Center if they choose, but completion of the self-assessment will fulfill the degree requirement.
+Students will be required to complete a designated self-assessment test prior to MSFS orientation.
+The assessment itself may vary depending on the year, but will culminate in a workshop led by the SFS Career Center during Orientation.
+Students will have the option to follow-up in a 1:1 session with the Career Center if they choose, but completion of the self-assessment will fulfill the degree requirement.

-Students are also required to submit a “closing memo” on leadership with their Oral Exam Application Packet in February of their final semester.
+Students will also be required to submit a “closing memo” on leadership with their Oral Exam Application Packet in February of their final semester.
 The statement will be 1 page (500 words), single-spaced, and should answer the question “What does leadership mean to you (now) and how do you intend to practice it?”

 Internship / Professional Experience

-Students are required to have worked in at least one internationally-oriented role during their course of study as a graduation requirement for MSFS.
+Students are required to participate in at least one internship as a graduation requirement for MSFS.
 MSFS recommends at least 100 hours total for the internship requirement, but will accept less than that.
 There is not a specific semester during which this experience needs to be completed.
 The requirement is meant to be flexible to allow for diverse and relevant opportunities for each individual student.

 - What leadership skills did you develop during your internship/professional experience?
 How can those skills be applied moving forward?